-You can specify which Property mapping rules must be applied to each synchronization step.
+You can specify which property mapping rules must be applied to each synchronization step.
 For example, dependencies between schema class objects can be resolved this way.

-Included rules: Select the property mapping rule to be applied during synchronization.
-Excluded rules: Select the property mapping rules which should not be applied during synchronization.
+- Included rules:: Select the property mapping rule to be applied during synchronization. - Excluded rules: Select the property mapping rules that are not to be applied during synchronization.